Failure to Diagnose Meningitis Lawyer in Pittsburgh, PA

 If you suspect that medical malpractice may have occurred concerning the treatment of meningitis, please contact our Pittsburgh, Pennsylvania meningitis lawyer for a free case evaluation.

-For answers to Frequently Asked Questions about failure to diagnose meningitis in Pennsylvania, check out the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about failure to diagnose meningitis in Pennsylvania, check out the Matzus Law LLC medical malpractice FAQ page.

 What Is Meningitis?

 Meningitis comes in 3 basic forms, and it can be deadly.
 The infection can be caused by a virus, bacteria, or a fungus.
 Bacterial meningitis is highly contagious and can be fatal.
 In general, meningitis is an infection that attacks the meninges of the brain.
 These are the small, triple layers of membrane that surround the brain and spinal cord.
 Filled with cerebrospinal fluid, these serve as protection from physical injury.
 Bacterial meningitis infections (typically the most severe) can become deadly quickly because the human immune system tries to fight off the infection by sending white blood cells to the affected areas.
 The amount of fluid in the battleground of the brain during the infection can cause swelling and pressure, which can hinder blood flow in parts of the brain and cause severe injury.
 Symptoms of bacterial meningitis may include a headache, fever, a stiff neck, chills, vomiting, seizures, and confusion.